 - Beautifully crafted worship with sermons that integrate the intellectual with the heartfelt, the spiritual, and the practical

 - The ability to understand and work well with children, their parents, and grandparents

 - A well-read, discerning, and knowledgeable presence that at the same time is accessible, sensible and responsive to the members of the congregation

 - A wry sense of humor with the ability to enjoy life and readily share that joy

 David Robinson, Congregational Administrator

-Dr. Robinson moved to San Luis Obispo from Alaska with his husband Jerry in 2000.
+Dr. Robinson moved to San Luis Obispo from Alaska in 2000.
 He became our Administrator in 2006.

 Janise has a diverse background in faith traditions through her studies with the Claritas Institute for Interfaith Spiritual Directors and the Sacred Art of Living and Dying programs.
 Janise has been involved with Hospice as a team teacher and in-home volunteer for over 18 years.
 She joined a grass roots Hospice program at the California Men’s Colony serving the program for 10 years.
 In addition, Janise earned her degree in Family Studies and Human Services applying her knowledge toward special education with the Atascadero School District.